 Apparent food allergy/intolerance and chronic fatigue syndrome sometimes precede the development of an eating disorder and may cause diagnostic confusion.
-In children and young people, growth failure may be a presenting feature.
+In younger cases, growth failure may be a presenting feature.
+In practice, typical cases should cause little difficulty when the time is taken to explore the history including corroborative information and the patient's attitude to the weight loss.